How easy is it to build a swimming pool?

 If you dislike the idea of using chlorine, then you can easily install a pool salt system.
 You could go completely chemical-free and use something like a Clear Water Revival’s ClearSpring™ system.

-Keeping your swimming pool running is quite affordable.
+Keeping your swimming pool running and clean is quite affordable.
 Indoor pools generally cost about £5 per day to heat and treat the water.
-You’ll also have to pay for repairs on.
+That said, you’ll also have to pay for repairs on top.

 For outdoor pools, the cost could be as low as £5 per day in summer and around £10 per day if you use it year-round.
 Again these figures include all heating and chemicals, with repairs costing extra.